transformation-dev/matrx/packages/svelte-realtime-store/README.md

 * However, for multi-tenancy or other cases where you want the `a` variable for one page/user/tenant to be isolated from the `a` variable for another, you'll need to provide a different id for each seperate instance.
 I usually do this by prepending the variable identifier with the URL of the current page which specifies the differences.
 * I'm using Sapper which provides stores for page and session which I use to build my store ids in a way that's compatible with Sappers server-side rendering (SSR).
 * The second parameter of `realtimeClient.realtime()` is now the _default_ value rather than the _initial_ value.
 What this means is that if the server has cached a value for this store, it'll start with that value rather than the one you provide.
 * Keep in mind that socket.io is very efficient at cleaning up "rooms" when there are no clients.
-So, the cached value will only apply if there is one or more other connected windows using a store with the same id.
+So, the value will be flushed from the cache when all clients disconnect.
+The default or last browser update value will repopulate the cache upon reconnection.

 ## Advanced usage